wp-plugins/alo-easymail/readme.txt

 == Screenshots ==

-1. A section of the sending panel
-2. The subscribers' management page
+1. The subscription option on registration form
-3. The EasyMail widget for registered (left side) and not-registered (right side) users
+2. The widget for registered (left side) and not-registered (right side) users
+3. A section of the sending panel
-4. The list of newsletters in queue and already sent
+4. List of newsletters scheduled for sending and already sent
+5. Report of sent newsletter
+6. The subscribers' management page
+7. The widget on administration dashboard

 == Changelog ==

+= 1.8 =
+* NEW FEATURES
+* Added: mailing lists
+* Added: subscription choice on registration form
+* Added: tracking system when subscribers open newsletter
+* Added: subscribers importation from existing members or from a csv file
+* Added: use capabilities and not user_level, so better permission managing
+* MINOR CHANGES
+* Added: an option to show subscription page
+* Added: dashboard widget and favorite menu link
+* Updated: a better formatting in admin side
+* Fixed: now admin can modify subscription on user profile page
+* Fixed: now easymail page and its option are properly deleted on deactivation
+* Fixed: encode entities in newsletter header and subject
+* Fixed: a lot of php warnings and wp notices

 = 1.7 =
 * NEW FEATURES